 You may prefer to lodge in the PORT VILLAGE OF KARAVOSTASSIS.
 Here your hotel will be steps from a beach.
 Buses run between Chora and Karavostassis – the ride is approximately 10 minutes.
 However, because this is not yet “high tourist season,” the buses will not be running many times during the day.
 A rental car is advised.

 ANO MERIA is a simple country village on a country island!
 It is a bus or car ride from Chora (where our workshop is held).
 Perched high on the cliffs, it is beautiful, remote and quiet.
 This is a very small village, so if you want more action – choose Chora.
 If you really want to get away from it all outside of workshop hours, this is a lovely option.

 If you decide to stay in a location on Folegandros that is not in Chora town, we highly recommend renting a vehicle of some kind.
 An option may be to go in together on a car with roommates if you are sharing a hotel room.

 We recommend this rental car company.

 LODGING TIPS checklist:

-- If you wish to stay within easy walking distance to the workshop classroom location, inquire with prospective lodging management about walking distance/time to the Chora High School.
-The workshop is held there.
+If you wish to stay within easy walking distance to the workshop classroom location, inquire with prospective lodging management about walking distance/time to the Chora High School.
+The workshop studio is located alongside the high school.

 Let us know if you're looking for a roommate/another student in the workshop to share housing with!
-Email Cam Addicott, our registrar, at email@example.com.
+Email our registrar at firstname.lastname@example.org.